Agent Tracing for Debugging Multi-Agent AI Systems

 - How agent messages evolved over time.

 If an error occurs (say, incorrect code execution) the tracing system allows developers to backtrack, edit the Coder’s instructions, and rerun the workflow from a specific checkpoint.
-Visualization tools highlight the forked conversation, making it easy to compare outcomes.
+Visualization tools highlight the forked conversation, making it easy to compare outcomes and find failure modes.

 Maxim AI: End-to-End Agent Observability and Debugging